 - Emphasis is on design and production.
-This book presents an overview of the fundamentals of developing a game from concept to completion that is geared towards a student audience.
+This book presents an overview of the fundamentals of developing a game from concept to completion that is geared toward a student audience.

 - Provides a case study that illustrates the process of a game design concept becoming an actual game.
 Instructors can build this case study into the curriculum and base assignments on it

-- Instructor's resources include sample syllabus, class assignments, Microsoft® PowerPoint® slides for lectures, color figures, solutions to exercise sets, and more
+- Instructor's resources include sample syllabus, class assignments, lecture outlines in PowerPoint format, color figures, solutions to exercise sets, and more

 Ideal for introductory game development and game production courses.